Last updated: May. 3, 2023

 Depending on which province you live in, your small business may be eligible for other tax write-offs.

-There are a lot of different write-offs that small business owners can take advantage of to reduce their taxable income; some are common, and some are uncommon.
+There are a lot of different write-offs that small business owners can take advantage of when preparing taxes to reduce their taxable income; some are common, and some are uncommon.

 Below is a list of write-offs and tips small business owners in Canada can use to reduce their tax bill and, in some cases, put them in a lower tax bracket.